Education and Voice: How Peruvians improved their lives selling fair trade bananas

 Once an order is placed, farmers cut the bananas while they are still a very dark green.
 They then wash, place stickers, and set them in boxes that get loaded into a shipping container.
 The container is transferred to a large vessel carrying thousands of other products.
 The bananas are chilled to 14 degrees, so they don’t ripen too early.

-York via the Panama Canal.
+With Equal Exchange, the fruit arrives at the Port of New York via the Panama Canal.
 After the produce is verified by the United States Department of Agriculture, Equal Exchange’s warehouse takes the container and informs distributors that the fruit is available.
 “The bananas are put into big rooms full of ethylene, which makes the green turn yellow.
 They’re sent to the stores when they’re yellowish green.
 That’s when the consumer wants to buy them,” explains Van Pelt.
 According to Van Pelt, many consumers understand the merit in knowing where their food comes from.
 “There’s more buzz around ethical supply chains,” says Van Pelt, who has noticed increased visibility in the wake of the recent issues with the Bangladesh garment industry.
 “It’s all there.
 All we have to do is start making those connections and not think about isolated incidents,” she says. “[Supporting] social benefits means understanding how these systems work and understanding the choices we make in our purchases.”

 Originally published by Fair Trade Magazine.